MolBioMedUAB/EMDA/TO-DO.md

 ## PER SECTION
 ### CONTACTS/PROTEIN_CONTACTS
-- [ ] Add the possibility to give a selection instead of the whole protein.
-It has to have more than one residue.

 ### PLOTTERS
 - [ ] Move ext_plot_contacts_frequencies_differences to internal.
 - [ ] Add multiple values in plot_value so several RMSDs, distances, etc can be plotted in the same plot (per variant and replica)
 - [ ] :exclamation: Fix global colorbar in plot_probability_densities
-- [ ] :exclamation: Add axis label builder for specifying distance, angle, etc labels of PDF plots.

 ### RMSD ADDER AND CALCULATOR
 - [ ] Add the option to set the average structure as reference